Matt-Schmitz/InvestiGut/README.md

 ```bash
 ./download_fasta.sh
 ```
-6. Add the InvestiGut folder to your `~/.bashrc` and apply the changes.
+6. Add the InvestiGUT folder to your `~/.bashrc` and apply the changes.
-- Add to .bashrc: `export PATH="/PATH/TO/InvestiGut:$PATH"`
+- Add to .bashrc: `export PATH="/PATH/TO/InvestiGUT:$PATH"`
 - Enter in terminal:
 ```bash
 source ~/.bashrc